A whole new genus of sciences

 7. For many reasons McLuhan thought that “new science” could emerge ‘now’ — 70 years ago and counting! — from its previous invisibility.
 One was that we already apply much of this “new science” in cybernetics, advertising, entertainment, politics, in fact everywhere.
 These are all much more than chemical constructions!
 They all implicate a practical knowledge of the workings of human being (understood verbally).
 What was and is needed: to become conscious of what we already live!
 Nietzsche’s motto for Ecce Homo “How one becomes what one is” (Wie man wird, was man ist).

 9. By ‘Being’ here McLuhan does not mean some kind of cloud of unknowing.
 He means that humans ‘incessantly’ interrogate their surroundings for the being of things.
-This has eventuated in our understanding of the being of the physical universe.
-Nothing occurs in it aside form its being in (or being from) the chemical and physical laws we have learned to identity and further investigate.
+This has eventuated in our understanding of the being of the physical universe: nothing occurs in it aside from its situation in the chemical and physical laws we have learned to identity and further investigate.
 This same power can also come to an understanding of ourselves in all our various ‘extensions’.
 In turn, the possibility of these understandings tells us about the central characteristic of Being itself.
 As Aristotle has it: ἀλλ᾽ οὔτε τὸ θεῖον φθονερὸν ἐνδέχεται εἶναι

 “it is impossible for the Deity to be jealous”.
 (Met.
 1.983a).

-Being extends itself in multiple ways and one of these is the possibility of knowing it.
+Being openly extends itself in multiple ways and one of these is the possibility of knowing it.

 10. From Cliché to Archetype, 1970, p200.
 In ‘Towards an Inclusive Consciousness’ from 1967 McLuhan speaks of “an inclusive consciousness that is at the same time private and tribal”.
 The “liaison between private and corporate awareness” consists in the fact that “an intuitive perception of essentials”, aka “pre-tribal awareness”, is required in order to learn language and so to become a member of a tribe.
 Every human is exposed to an enormous variety of sounds and gestures.
 A tribe is structured by which of these it considers meaningful or “essential” — just as a word is a meaningful sound, not a meaningless one.
 A tribe can therefore be described as “the formative process of consciousness” in action, whose basis lies in the “incessant” “repetition” of this “creative process” of identifying what is “essential” and what is not.
 Finally, that this process not only has happened, but is happening even now in “repetition”, implies, since we are not aware of what we are doing at this moment, that it remains in our “unconscious” (somewhat like our absence of awareness of the hormonal interactions in our bodies).
 McLuhan’s whole point is that this “incessant” action need not remain unconscious (just as the specification and study of hormones has not).
 All of my recommendations, therefore, can be reduced to this one: study the modes of the media, in order to hoick all assumptions out of the subliminal, non-verbal realm for scrutiny and for prediction and control of human purposes.” (‘Recommendations’, Project in Understanding New Media, 1960) (“Non-verbal” = ‘essentially pre-verbal’, in one sense, and ‘accidentally not-yet-verbal’, in another sense.)